 Geologic formations were mapped by Helley and Harwood (1985) and digitized by DWR (2014).
-The digitized maps were modified and are presented as Figures 2-20 and Figure 2-20B.
-Geologic cross sections were constructed using available data, locations of cross sections are presented as Figure 2-21 and Figure 2-21B and cross sections are presented as Figure 2-22 and Figure 2-23.
-In addition, a DWR cross section (DWR, 2008) that includes the Subbasin, and extends several miles to the east into the Red Bluff Subbasin is presented as Figure 2-24 and Figure 2-24B.
+The digitized maps were modified and are presented as Figure 2-20 and Figure 2-20B.
+Geologic Cross sections were constructed using available data, locations of cross sections are presented as Figure 2-21 and Figure 2-21B, and cross sections are presented as Figure 2-22 through Figure 2-25.
+In addition, DWR cross sections (DWR, 2008; DWR, 2014) that include the Subbasin and extend several miles to the west into the Red Bluff and Corning Subbasins are presented as Figure 2-26, Figure 2-27, and Figure 2-26B and 2-27B Combined.
 A summary of stratigraphic relationships and water bearing character is presented as Table 2-8.